-If you want to make your food taste fresher (like yesterday’s pulled rotisserie chicken), garnish at the end of heating, rather than before.
+If you want to make your food taste more fresh (like yesterday’s pulled rotisserie chicken), garnish at the end of heating, rather than before.
 I save some fresh herbs (like a little chopped parsley) and flavorful add-ons (like lemon and Parmesan) for the very end of the dish—right before serving.
-Not only does it add a nice fresh flavor, it also adds a nice visual touch, making the dish look and taste a little more special.
+Not only does it add a nice fresh flavor, but it also adds a nice visual touch, making the dish look and taste a little more special.

 Our Make-Ahead Meal Starter List